TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/DateTime/secondsToMilliseconds.md

 # `secondsToMilliseconds` - Convert amount of seconds to amount of milliseconds

-Convert amount of seconds to amount of milliseconds.
+Converts amount of seconds to amount of milliseconds.

 ```
 (secondsAmount: number): number